-- 145 is therefore a series of event-scale sediment yield.
-An analysis of inter-event sediment export, assuming an inter-event concentration of 0.1g/L (respectively 1g/L) shows that flood export represents more than 99% (respectively 98%) of the total annual sediment export.
-Thus, sediment export (both as suspended load and as bedload) is considered negligible during low flow and we define the total sediment export as the monthly or yearly sum of the suspended load and bedload contributions during floods.
-For a few flood events, the suspended-load data is missing.
-In such cases, we reconstructed the event-scale - 150 suspended sediment yield based on the average proportions of suspended load and bedload, computed from multiple complete years of total load records.
-The proportions of suspended load and bedload in the Laval catchment are 74% / 26% for summer floods (May to September) and 57% / 43% for winter floods (October to April).
-Soil temperature has been recorded continuously between August 2005 and December 2020, using several PT100 soiltemperature probes located on opposite slopes (867 m elevation) in an inner meander of the Moulin Creek (Fig. 1C, D).
-The
+as the product of discharge and concentration, accumulated over a flood to obtain an event-scale yield.
+Bedload volumes are measured after each flood by topographic surveys of a sediment trap located immediately upstream of the station.
+Bedload volume is then converted into mass using a density of 1700 kg m^{-3} , constrained by measurements in the sediment trap (Mathys, 2006).
+The raw data we use are therefore a series of event-scale sediment yields.
+An analysis of interevent sediment export, assuming an inter-event concentration of 0.1 g L^{-1} (1 g L-1), shows that flood export represents more than 99 % (98 %) of the total annual sediment export.
+Thus, sediment export (as both suspended load and bedload) is considered to be negligible during low flow, and we define the total sediment export as the monthly or yearly sum of the suspended load and bedload contributions during floods.
+For a few flood events, the suspended load data are missing.
+In such cases, we reconstructed the event-scale suspended sediment yield based on the average proportions of suspended load and bedload, computed from multiple complete years of total load records.
+The proportions of suspended load and bedload in the Laval catchment are 74 % and 26 % for summer floods (May to September) and 57 % and 43 % for winter floods (October to April).

-155 acquisition frequency was 10 minutes.
-We use the data from probes located in bare black marls at uphill and downhill locations on north- and south-facing slopes, respectively (i.e., four sites in total; Fig. 1D), in order to explore variations in soil temperature due to differences in exposure (Rovéra and Robert, 2005).
-At each site, four probes are available to measure soil temperature at depths of 1, 6, 12 and 24 cm, respectively (Suppl.
-Fig. 1), spanning the range of depths that has been reported for the weathered regolith in this area (Maquaire et al., 2002).
-In 2019, temperature-probe locations were modified to a single
+Soil temperature was recorded continuously between August 2005 and December 2020 using several PT100 soil temperature probes located on opposite slopes (867 m elevation) in an inner meander of the Moulin Creek (Fig. 1c and d).
+The acquisition frequency was 10 min.
+We use the data from probes located in bare black marls at uphill and downhill locations on north- and south-facing slopes, respectively (i.e., four sites in total; Fig. 1d), in order to explore variations in soil temperature due to differences in exposure (Rovéra and Robert, 2005).
+At each site, four probes are available to measure soil temperature at depths of 1, 6, 12, and 24 cm (Fig. S1 in the Supplement), spanning the range of depths that has been reported for the weathered regolith in this area (Maquaire et al., 2002).
+In 2019, temperature probe locations were modified to a single set of four probes located midslope on both the north- and south-facing slope.
+As our interest is focused on frost weathering, we specifically analyzed